lambdarw/TypeDetective/README.md

-# IPD Model
+# TPD Model

 ## Overview

-IPD is an interpretable personality detection model on social media using Type Dynamics Theory, the framework of IPD is depicted in Figure 1.
+TPD is an interpretable personality detection model on social media using Type Dynamics Theory, the framework of TPD is depicted in Figure 1.
 <div align=center>
     <img src="figs/framework.png" width="600px">
 </div>
 <div align=center>
-Figure 1: The framework of IPD.
+Figure 1: The framework of TPD.
 </div>